PranshuBarar/Speer-Assignment-Submission/README.md

 - If you encounter any issues, ensure that ports 8080, 3306, and 9200 are available on your machine.

-- Customize your application configuration in the respective `application.properties` or `application.yml` files if you require doing so.
+- Customize your application configuration in the `application.properties` files if you require doing so.

 - You are most welcome to explore other available endpoints and functionalities as documented in the project.